 =”Your age is “& DATEDIF(Date-of-Birth,Today(),”y”) &” Year(s), “& DATEDIF(Date-of-Birth,TODAY(),”ym”)& ” MONTH(s) & “& DATEDIF(Date-of-Birth,TODAY(),”md”)& ” Day(s).”

-All you need to do is divide the larger number into the smaller one concatenate it with a colon and one and here’s the formula you need to use:
+I have figured out that there are four different ways to calculate the ratio in Excel but using a simple divide method is the easiest one.
+All you need to do is divide the larger number into the smaller ones and concatenate it with a colon and one and here’s the formula you need to use:

-6. Root of Number
+26. Root of Number

 For example, if you want to calculate a square root of 625 then the formula will be:

-7. Days in Month
+27. Days in a Month

 To get a total number of days in a month dynamically you can use the following formula:

-8. Month’s last Date
+28. Month’s Last Date

 To simply get the last date of a month you can use the following dynamic formula.